 Fiber is a substance found in plants.
 Dietary fiber, the kind you eat, is found in fruits, vegetables, and grains.
 Your body cannot digest fiber, so it passes through your intestines quickly.

 Slowly increase the amount of fiber in your diet.
-If you have bloating or gas, you probably have eaten too much and need to reduce the amount of fiber you eat for a few days.
+If you have bloating or gas, you have probably eaten too much and need to reduce the amount of fiber you eat for a few days.
 Drink plenty of fluids.
 When you increase fiber in your diet, you also need to get enough fluids.
 Not getting enough fluids may make constipation worse instead of better.

-Vegetables are a major source of fiber.
+Vegetables are a good source of fiber.
 Eat more:

 You can also get more fiber by eating:

 - Legumes, such as lentils, black beans, split peas, kidney beans, lima beans, and chickpeas